-The Leica Q (Typ 116) and the Leica X1 are two digital cameras that were revealed to the public, respectively, in June 2015 and September 2009.
-Both the Q Typ 116 and the X1 are fixed lens compact cameras that are based on a full frame (Q Typ 116) and an APS-C sensor.
-The Q Typ 116 has a resolution of 24 megapixel, whereas the X1 provides 12.2 MP.
+The Leica Q (Typ 116) and the Leica X1 are two digital cameras that were announced, respectively, in June 2015 and September 2009.
+Both the Q Typ 116 and the X1 are fixed lens compact cameras that are based on a full frame (Q Typ 116) and an APS-C (X1) sensor.
+The Q Typ 116 has a resolution of 24 megapixels, whereas the X1 provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X1 is notably smaller (28 percent) than the Leica Q Typ 116.
 Moreover, the X1 is substantially lighter (52 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the X1 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Leica Q Typ 116»||130 mm||80 mm||93 mm||640 g||300||n||Jun 2015||4,249||Leica Q Typ 116|

 |Leica X1«||124 mm||60 mm||32 mm||306 g||260||n||Sep 2009||1,995||Leica X1|